Mojahed91/Quantum-Fourier-Transform-for-n-qubits/README.md

   <img width="750" alt="Screen Shot 2023-08-02 at 9 33 53" src="https://github.com/Mojahed91/QuantumFourierT/assets/129369338/d6e50fe7-a822-4cc7-a31f-d75ffa55949d">
 <p/>

-# II.
-Characterizing Coherent Errors in IBM Quito backend and lagos backend
+# Characterizing Coherent Errors in IBM Quito backend and lagos backend

 The starting point of the investigation of the amount of coherent error and incoherent error on IBM quantum computer is by implementing Pulse inverse technique.